scinode/scinode-editor/docs/source/interface/introduction.rst

 .. note::

    Blender provides detailed manual online.
-Here we only cover the sections which are used by Beautiful Nodes.
+Here we only cover the sections which are used by Scinode.

 After starting Blender and closing the :ref:`Splash Screen <splash>` the Blender window should look something similar to the image below: